iheartla/iheartla/README.md

 Then:

     conda env create -f environment-{cli,gui,dev}.yml
-    conda activate iheartla
+    conda activate iheartla-{cli,gui,dev}

 Choose `environment-{cli,gui,dev}.yml` according to whether you only want the command line (`cli`), also the GUI (`gui`), or also the development test suite (`dev`).
-To update an already created environment if the `environment.yml` file changes or to change environments, activate and then run `conda env update --file environment-{cli,gui,dev}.yml.yml --prune`.
+To update an already created environment if the `environment.yml` file changes or to change environments, activate and then run `conda env update --file environment-{cli,gui,dev}.yml --prune`.

 If you are developing I❤️LA, the test suite needs a working C++ compiler and, optionally, the Graphviz graph visualization software (`brew install graphviz` if you're not using conda).